Michael Grunwald: Books

 Grunwald wrote his first book, The Swamp: The Everglades, Florida, and the Politics of Paradise (2007) after doing a four-part series for The Washington Post in 2002.
 It's the story of man and nature on the Florida peninsula, focusing on the steady destruction and troubled attempted restoration of the Everglades, and it's still considered one of the indispensable histories of Florida.
-Grunwald also wrote the foreword to the Marjorie Stoneman Douglas classic about the Everglades, RIver of Grass.
+Grunwald also wrote the foreword to the Marjorie Stoneman Douglas classic about the Everglades, River of Grass.

-His next book was The New New Deal: The Hidden Story of Change in the Obama Era (2012), was a NYT best-seller, the inside story of the Obama administration and its response to the Great Recession.
-It is about the Obama administration and its response to the financial crisis of 2007–2008.
-In that book, he describes the discussions and debates that led to the government's anti-recession measures such as the American Recovery and Reinvestment Act of 2009 (ARRA).
+His next book was The New New Deal: The Hidden Story of Change in the Obama Era (2012), a NYT best-seller, it is the inside story of the Obama administration and its response to the 2008 financial crisis.
+He describes the discussions and debates that led to the government's anti-recession measures such as the American Recovery and Reinvestment Act of 2009 (ARRA).
 Taking a positive review of the President's efforts, Grunwald defends the economic measures as full of important, long-term investments while charging Republican Party opponents as being hypocritical and self-serving.

-Grunwald was also the ghostwriter for Obama Treasury Secretary Timothy Geithner's memoir about the 2008 financial crisis, Stress Test.
-Grunwald has been criticized for some of his own writings defending the government's response to the crisis, like his critique of the film The Big Short and his critique of Bernie Sanders' plan to break up big banks.
+In 2025, Grunwald's third book, We Are Eating the Earth, about food production and its effects on the environment, was released to good reviews.